virtualrobotix/vrbrain_nuttx/NuttX/NxWidgets/UnitTests/README.txt

    "Unit Test Directories"

    b) Enable C++ Support

-   If you are not using the sim/nsh2 or stm3210e-eval, you will need to add the following definitions to the nuttx configuration at nuttx/.config to enable C++ support:
+   If you are not using the sim/nsh2 or stm3210e-eval, you will need to add the following definitions to the NuttX configuration at nuttx/.config to enable C++ support:

      CONFIG_HAVE_CXX=y